sagan/simplegoproxy/README.md

 ### Request authentication

 If the `_sgp_auth=uass:pass` parameter is set, request authentication is enabled.
 The request to the entrypoint url will require http access authentication using specified username & password.
-Note only the encrpyted form entrypoint url can be used in this case.
+Note only the encrpyted form entrypoint url can be used in this case, unless current request is accessed via a "alias" url.

 By default it uses [basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
 If `_sgp_authmode` (bitwise flags integer) parameter is set to `1`, it will use [digest access authentication](https://en.wikipedia.org/wiki/Digest_access_authentication).

 ### Response encrpytion

 If the `_sgp_respass=<value>` parameter is set, response encrpytion will be enabled.
 Simplegoproxy will encrypt the response body sent back to client using the parameter's value as password.
 The encryption uses AES256-GCM with the cryptographic key derived from password via PBKDF2 + SHA-256 of 1000000 iterations (by default no salt).
 The response body sent back to client is the base64 string of `iv (12 bytes) + ciphertext`.
-If response encrpytion is enabled, only the encrypted form entrypoint url can be used.
+Note only the encrpyted form entrypoint url can be used in this case, unless current request is accessed via a "alias" url.

 By default, the http response will always has `200` status with only three http headers: `Content-Type: text/plain` and `Content-Length`; Along with the `X-Encryption-Meta` header, which is the encrypted base64 string of the json object `{status, header, body_length, body_sha256, date, encrypted_url, request_query, source_addr}`: